fridde/OilSandsDatabase/README.md

 ##Introduction ##
 The **OilSandsDatabase** is an online application written mainly in PHP and some JavaScript including jQuery.
 Its purpose is to collect all available sources reporting and prognosing Oil Sands Production in Canada in one place, making it easier to compare and evaluate each data set.

-In case you are not viewing this document embedded in the website, the whole code can be found at [Github](https://github.com/fridde/OilSandsDatabase).
+In case you are viewing this document embedded in the website, the whole code can be found at [Github](https://github.com/fridde/OilSandsDatabase).

 ### A note of caution
 This code has been built by a self-learned programmer.
-It's seldomly pleasant to read and there are some severe design-flaws regarding flexibility.
+The code seldomly follows good standards and there are some severe design-flaws regarding flexibility.
 The code resembles a learning process.
 If rebuilt from scratch, **OilSandsDatabase** would look different.
 If you intend on contributing or changing things, let me know!
 I'll be happy to rebuild any part that needs more transparency.

 ## Adding or updating content